dumartist/Orientation-Game/README.md

 ---

-**Ready to begin your adventure?
-Start the game and explore the mysterious world of Terminal RPG!**
+**Ready to begin your journey?
+Start the game and discover the truth behind The Codebound Chronicles!**